vserova/book/pages/ch_datamod.md

 The Cit-jour type is implemented by the [CCit\_jour](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCit__jour.html) class.

-<a name="ch-datamod.Citing-a-Book"></a>
+<a name="ch_datamod.Citing_a_Book"></a>

 #### Citing a Book

-Cit-book is used to cite a whole book, not an article within a book (see Cit-art, [above](#ch-datamod.Citing-an-Article)).
+Cit-book is used to cite a whole book, not an article within a book (see Cit-art, [above](#ch_datamod.Citing_an_Article)).
 Cit-book.title is the title of this particular book.
 Cit-book.coll is used if the book if part of a collection, or muti-volume set (e.g. "The Complete Works of Charles Darwin").
 Cit-book.authors is for the authors or editors of the book itself (not necessarily of any particular chapter).
 Cit-book.imp contains the publication information about the book.
 As with a Cit-art, if the Cit-book is being used to cite a chapter in a book, the pages in given in Cit-book.imp.

 The Cit-book type is implemented by the [CCit\_book](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCCit__book.html) class.

-<a name="ch-datamod.Citing-a-Proceedings"></a>
+<a name="ch_datamod.Citing_a_Proceedings"></a>

 #### Citing a Proceedings